Supporting the NIS2 Directive compliance

 Number of sectors covered by NIS2 Directive

-NIS2 will take effect
+NIS2 came into effect

-What is the NIS2 directive?
+What is the NIS2 Directive?

 Main goals & objectives of the NIS2